pearsonlab/rdiff_proto/README.md

 # Rdiff_proto

+## Important:

+Work for this is now in much better shape at: https://github.com/jrevels/ReverseDiffPrototype.jl

+## But if you're curious...

 This is code used by [@jmxpearson](https://github.com/jmxpearson) in his talk at JuliaCon 2016 to illustrate how reverse mode automatic differentiation could be possible using specialized types.

 These implementations are inspired by the [Stan math library](https://github.com/stan-dev/math) as detailed in [this paper](http://arxiv.org/abs/1509.07164).
 These also require 0.5-dev, since some prototypes rely on each function having its own type.